-Building the Legacy: A Training Curriculum on IDEA 2004 The National Dissemination Center for Children with Disabilities produced this training curriculum at the request of the Office of Special Education Programs at the U.S. Department of Education.
+Building the Legacy: A Training Curriculum on Part B of IDEA 2004 This is a legacy resource the National Dissemination Center for Children with Disabilities produced at the request of the Office of Special Education Programs at the U.S. Department of Education.
 The curriculum is intended to help all those involved with children with disabilities understand and implement the Individuals with Disabilities Education Act, the nation’s special education law.

-The Center for Parent Information and Resources, funded by the U.S. Department of Education, serves as a central resource of information and products to the community of Parent Training and Information Centers and Community Parent Resource Centers, so that they can focus their efforts on serving families of children with disabilities.
+Center for Parent Information and Resources The U.S. Department of Education funded this center, which serves as a central resource of information and products to the community of Parent Training and Information Centers and Community Parent Resource Centers.
+This allows them to focus their efforts on serving families of children with disabilities.

-Department of Defense Education Activity This instructional program provides a comprehensive pre-kindergarten through 12th grade curriculum dedicated to attaining the highest student achievement for all students.
-The Department of Defense Education Activity schools include Department of Defense Schools — Europe, Department of Defense Schools — Pacific, Domestic Dependent Elementary and Secondary Schools — Guam and the Domestic Dependent Elementary and Secondary Schools.
+Department of Defense Education Activity This instructional program provides a comprehensive curriculum for prekindergarten through 12th grade that is dedicated to attaining the highest student achievement for all students.
+The Department of Defense Education Activity is globally positioned, with schools in 11 foreign countries, seven states, Guam and Puerto Rico (to include the virtual school).

-Department of Defense Education Activity Special Education This website provides an overview of course descriptions, programs and services offered to students with special needs and includes information on eligibility categories.
+Department of Defense Education Activity Special Education This website provides an overview of course descriptions, programs and services available to students with special needs and includes information on eligibility categories.

-Department of Education, Office of Special Education and Rehabilitation Services The Office of Special Education and Rehabilitation Services supports programs that help educate children and youth with disabilities, provides for the rehabilitation of youth and adults with disabilities and supports research to improve the lives of individuals with disabilities.
+Department of Education, Office of Special Education and Rehabilitation Services This office supports programs that help educate children and youth with disabilities, provides for the rehabilitation of youth and adults with disabilities and supports research to improve lives of individuals with disabilities.
 The website provides information on programs and initiatives, contact information, reports and resources, and news.

 Department of State, Office of Overseas Schools The Office of Overseas Schools promotes quality educational opportunities at the elementary and secondary level for dependents of American citizens carrying out the programs and interests of the U.S. government abroad.
-The Office of Overseas Schools website provides information on overseas schools’ advisory councils, educational assistance programs, regional education associations and resources for special needs.
+The website provides information on overseas schools’ advisory councils, educational assistance programs, regional education associations and resources for special needs.

-The Early Childhood Technical Assistance Center is funded by the Office of Special Education Programs to improve state early intervention and early childhood special education service systems, increase the implementation of effective practices and enhance the outcomes of these programs for young children and their families.
+Early Childhood Technical Assistance Center This center, which receives funding from the Office of Special Education Programs, works to improve state early intervention and early childhood special education service systems, increase the implementation of effective practices and enhance the outcomes of these programs for young children and their families.

-The HEATH Resource Center of The George Washington University is an online clearinghouse on postsecondary education for individuals with disabilities.
+HEATH Resource Center George Washington University manages this online clearinghouse on postsecondary education for individuals with disabilities.
 The center gathers and disseminates information to help people with disabilities reach their full potential through postsecondary education and training.
 The website provides a calendar of events, training modules and links to publications and resources.

-MilitaryINSTALLATIONS MilitaryINSTALLATIONS provides contact information for programs and services, maps and directions, links to comprehensive location overviews and community points of interest for military installations worldwide.
+MilitaryINSTALLATIONS This online information directory provides contact information for programs and services, maps and directions, links to comprehensive location overviews and community points of interest for military installations worldwide.
 Many installations now have a school liaison to serve as a bridge and facilitator between schools and military families.
-The liaisons work with schools to minimize the negative consequences of transitions and inform school personnel, as well as the installation command, about issues related to the education of military youth, including special education.
-Parents who are having difficulties working in partnership with school personnel should be referred to the installation school liaison.
-Contact information for installation services can be found under the program/services titled “School Liaison Office/Community Schools.”
+The liaisons work with schools to minimize negative consequences of transitions and inform school personnel and installation command about issues related to the education of military youth, including special education.
+Parents who are having difficulties working in partnership with school personnel should receive referral to the installation school liaison.
+Find contact information for installation services under “Program or service” and “School Liaison Office/Community Schools.”